ReservedSnow673/Url-Shortner/README.md

+# URL-Shortner
+Shorten your urls with URL Shorterner!

+# Features
+- Free of Cost
+- Easy to use
+- Cool UI
+- Dark Mode
+- Can run it locally or Use the Demolink provided
+- Enjoy!

+# Stack
+- Reactjs
+- Tailwind CSS
+- Shrtco API

+# Support
+You can contract me through my Discord - ReservedSnow.eth#9726 or [Twitter](https://twitter.com/ReservedSnow) or [Linktree](https://linktr.ee/reservedsnow)

+# Demo

+# Tips
+- ETH/Polygon/Bsc: 0x119a5a09526ff53e26ff641d64d0d993cff107c1

+- Solana: 5VrRcctapQ2chk9cCdcaMEGgTtVPR71fasy7YDr7jLcQ

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).